tuxies-wiki-team/tuxies-wiki/docs/guides/ctf-second-brain.md

 ## General Knowledge

 - **Base64 encoding:** transforms any binary data (like images or files) into a string of printable ASCII characters
+- **Steganography** method that hides information in a non-secret file such as an image, or audio.
+The existence of the hidden message is unobservable to the viewer.
+Some of the most common techniques used includes LSB (least significant bit).

 ## Forensics